iSriBalaji/iSriBalaji/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=iSriBalaji&label=Views&color=blue&style=flat" alt="iSriBalaji" /> </p>

 ### Master's Student • University at Buffalo • Data Science
+- Breathing life into data, one byte at a time, as a Data Engineer at Resultant.
+Building data pipelines and data infrastructure for Colarado state healthcare system(CDPHE).
-- Pursuing Master's in Data Science at University at Buffalo, The State University of New York
+- Armed with a Master's in Data Science from the acclaimed University at Buffalo, The State University of New York.
-- Won Code to give Hackathon conducted by Morgan Stanley - <a href="https://atlanta-mission.herokuapp.com/">Atlanta Mission</a> by building a social engagement platform that performs Sentiment Analytics on each post
+- Curated a triumph at the Morgan Stanley Hackathon with <a href="https://atlanta-mission.herokuapp.com/">Atlanta Mission</a> .
+Pioneering a social engagement platform that deciphers sentiments, one post at a time.
-- Worked as a Data Engineer at TCS for a year in Vodafone Nucleus Project and received "Best Team award" for the contribution
+- Hailed as a "Best Team" awardee for Vodafone Nucleus during a year-long journey as a Data Engineer at TCS.
+Navigating the Vodafone Nucleus Project with precision and innovation.
-- Done a summer intership at Fellowship.AI as ML Engineer
+- Spent a summer with Fellowship.AI, igniting Machine Learning marvels that redefined possibilities.
 #### Fun facts:
-- I love to build mobile apps, web and desktop applications with machine learning capabilities
+- I love crafting mobile, web, and desktop applications infused with the magic of machine learning.
 - I learnt to skate within a few days during my Fall Semester.
-Will share some of the pics on [Twitter] Also I like to play CS GO
+Will share some of the pics on [Twitter]
-- I love reading blogs related to Machine Learning and AI.
-I respect and follow people who contributed to ML & Deeplearning research such as Yann LeCun, Geoffrey Hinton, Andrew NG, Andrej Karpathy
+- Lost in the riveting world of Machine Learning and AI blogs.
+An ardent follower of ML and Deeplearning luminaries - Yann LeCun, Geoffrey Hinton, Andrew NG, and Andrej Karpathy.
-- I am a part of Buffalo startup community where I volunteer to organize events, network with founders, entrepreneurs, participate in compettitions and learn new skills from them
-- I also love reading books.
-I have completed Lean startup, Trailblazer, Happiest man on earth, Varun agarwal's biography and much more
+- An active volunteer of Buffalo's startup community, orchestrating events, networking with visionaries, competing, and soaking up skills.
+- Between code lines, I dive into books: "Lean Startup," "Trailblazer," "Happiest Man on Earth," and more.
+Exploring diverse worlds, one page at a time.
 <!-- <a href="https://twitter.com/isribalaji">Twitter</a> -->

-### Cloud Certifications
+### Cloud Certifications'
+* Certified Google Cloud Professional Database Engineer
 * Certified AWS Cloud Practioner
 * Certified Google Cloud Professional Data Engineer